iblacksand/iblacksand.github.io/_posts/2017-01-30-Cheatsheet.md

 	@i
 	D = M //restores the value of i to D
 	@sum
-	M = M + D // adds the value of i to D
+	M = M + D // adds the value of i to sum
 	@i
 	M = M + 1 //increases the value of i by 1
 	@LOOP